ictnlp/DialoFlow/README.md

-# Conversations are not Flat: Modeling the Intrinsic Information Flow between Dialogue Utterances
+# Conversations Are Not Flat: Modeling the Dynamic Information Flow across Dialogue Utterances
-This repository contains the code and pre-trained models for our ACL 2021 paper Conversations are not Flat: Modeling the Intrinsic Information Flow between Dialogue Utterances.
+This repository contains the code and pre-trained models for our ACL 2021 paper Conversations Are Not Flat: Modeling the Dynamic Information Flow across Dialogue Utterances.

 Our paper will be public soon!